UniverseProject/kotlin-mojang-api/README.md

 ## Test

 The tests are created using [Kotlin test](https://kotlinlang.org/api/latest/kotlin.test/).
-To simplify the conception of tests, the common tests are placed in [JVM test](src/jvmTest) module.
+To simplify the conception of tests, some common tests are placed in [JVM test](src/jvmTest) module.

 ### Run tests